 January 18-10, 2020

-Kathy Quigley! will be here setting 2:42am on our current students.
-During her residency, she will be setting the work on two casts of dancers over the course of three days.
-The work will be performed in the 2020 Perpetual Motion Annual Concert.
+Kathy Quigley! set 2:42am on our current students.
+During her residency, she set the work on two casts of dancers over the course of three days.
+The work was performed in the 2020 Perpetual Motion Annual Concert.

 October 7-9, 2019